 Vaginal discharge is a normal sign that a first period (menarche) is approaching.
 The first period often follows 6 months to a year after discharge appears.

-So, if most people have their first period at 11-12, then you can expect vaginal discharge at around age 10.
+So, if most people have their first period at 11-12, then you can expect discharge before first period at around age 10.

 However, discharge can happen earlier than that due to things like infections, poor hygiene, object in the vagina, etc.